sirrazor05/cloud/data_analyst/python_fundamentals.md

 print(popped_value)  # Output: 60
 print(my_list)  # [10, 20, 25, 99, 50]
 ```
+### Use Cases for Lists
+#### 1. Storing a Collection of Data
+Lists are ideal when you need an **ordered collection** of items, such as names, numbers, or other types of data.
+The order in which data is added to the list is preserved.
+#### 2. Dynamic data
+Lists allow you to add, remove, and change elements during the execution of your program.
+This makes them suitable when the data changes over time, such as user inputs or fetched data.
+#### 3. Dynamic data
+Lists support a wide range of operations like appending, sorting, and modifying items,
+which makes them useful for applications that need to perform these operations frequently.
+#### 4. Accessing Data by Index
+Since lists are ordered, you can access any item using its index,
+which is helpful when you need to work with specific positions in the data.

 # 3. How does Python handle memory management and garbage collection?
 # 4. What is the difference between deep copy and shallow copy?